smkokse/Fetch_Rewards/README.md

 Select Import from File.
 Select Git.
 Clone URI.
+Copy URI and paste into URI tab.
+NEXT.

 Open the project in Eclipse.
 Right click on Project. -> Run As -> Run on Server.